Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Multimodal Hierarchical Events Detection

 \subsection{Implementation Details}

-Our best model uses 1 layer of multi-headed attention in CT.
-We make a note that the majority of text event and video event pairs are not related (94.52\% in train and 93.23\% in validation set).
-To address this label bias, we weight the the labels in Cross-Entropy Loss by the inverse ratio of their count in train set as done by \citet{wang-etal-2021-learning-constraints}.

-We train our model for 15 epochs using a batch size of 1024 and a learning rate of 1e-5 on 4 NVIDIA Tesla v100 gpus for a total training time of around 34 hours.
+We make a note that the majority of text event and video event pairs are not related (94.52\% in train set).
+To address this label bias, we weight the the labels in the cross entropy loss by the inverse ratio of their count in train set as done by \cite{wang-etal-2021-learning-constraints}.
+Our best model uses a single layer of multi-headed attention in CT.
+We train our model for 15 epochs using a batch size of 1024 and a learning rate of 1e-5 on 4 NVIDIA Tesla v100 GPUs for a total training time of around 34 hours.
+During inference, we use CLIP with MASHER as an ensemble to prune false positives for identical relations.
+The rationale is to leverage CLIP's strong multimodal feature matching ability to prune out event pairs falsely predicted as identical, which CLIP can confidently invalidate.
 We provide ablation study of our model architecture in \Cref{sec:results} and additional details on training hyperparameters in \Cref{appendix:ablation-study}.